Reviewing HALFORDS Grp PL/ADR (HLFDY) and Advance Auto Parts (AAP)

 |0

-Advance Auto Parts has a consensus target price of $174.65, indicating a potential downside of 2.95%.
+Advance Auto Parts has a consensus price target of $177.44, indicating a potential upside of 1.58%.
 Given Advance Auto Parts’ higher possible upside, analysts plainly believe Advance Auto Parts is more favorable than HALFORDS Grp PL/ADR.

 Dividends